Models form rights group ahead of New York Fashion Week

 Designer Diane von Furstenberg, president of the CFDA, is working with the alliance during Fashion Week, a high-profile global fashion event which starts on Thursday, to implement a rule that clears the backstage area of photographers and non-essential staff when models have to change clothes.

-"The idea of models organizing may seem frivolous or, worse, downright funny - models are certainly not the people you picture when you think of child labor or bad working conditions," said Susan Scafidi, director of the Fashion Law Institute at New York's Fordham University.
+"The idea of models organizing may seem frivolous or, worse, downright funny - models are certainly not the people you picture when you think of child labor or bad working conditions," said former model and fashion writer Jenna Sauers.

-Ziff and fashion writer and former model Jenna Sauers, an alliance board member, said some U.S.-based models had complained about being told to lose weight, had suffered anxiety or depression and been sexually harassed.
+Ziff and Sauers said some U.S.-based models had complained about being told to lose weight, had suffered anxiety or depression and been sexually harassed.

 Some 90 designers are due to show their collections for fall/winter 2012 at New York Fashion Week to buyers, media and celebrities, with dozens more showing at other venues around the city to coincide with the semi-annual event.